 Is it acceptable to end sentences with prepositions?
 Most grammar checkers will definitely underline such a sentence with red and warn you that this is not the best way to express your thoughts.
 However, should you trust them?
 Actually, grammar checkers are not always sensitive enough to detect the difference between necessary and unnecessary prepositions.
+Some students may believe grammar checkers and end with more mistakes in their essays than before.
 Before we start explaining the essence of the question, we will answer it: ending sentences with prepositions is not a crime, and you can do that in some cases.
 A ban on prepositions is one of the top grammar myths, and we will debunk it today.

 Let’s start with the basics and make things clear from the beginning.
 What is a preposition?
 It is a linking word that unites other words in sentences.
 They usually relate to place and time.
 Also, prepositions might be parts of phrasal or composite verbs.
 Prepositions of place are “over”, “by”, and “above”.
 They indicate the position of an object/subject, like in the following sentence:

 - The pot is by the bookshelf.

 Talking about time, we use prepositions like “since”, “after”, and “before”.
 For instance:

 Prepositions are related to other words and rarely make sense without them.
 That is why the myth about placing them at the end of the sentence is so widespread.
 But let’s be honest – English is brighter and broader than that, so there might be cases when prepositions at the end make your speech richer and your sentences – more natural.
 In some situations, you don’t break any rules.
 Let’s talk about these cases in detail.